Search

 Can Assassin Snails and Shrimp Ever Be Tank Mates?

-When it comes to keeping assassin snails and shrimp together in a community tank, it is possible under certain conditions.
+When it comes to keeping assassin snail and cherry shrimp together in a community tank, it is possible under certain conditions.
 Assassin snails are carnivorous and will prey on other snails in the tank.

 If the shrimp species are small, they may also be at risk.
 Minimizing the chances of them going after other tank inhabitants is crucial.